 Produced by Alessandro Ago for the USC School of Cinematic Arts, in collaboration with Sandra Garcia-Myers, and Chris Castelonia for 20th Century Fox Film.

 Learn more about the calendar of events at: http://cinema.usc.edu/Apes

 Check-In & Reservations

-This screening is free of charge and now open to the public, though RSVPs are required.
+This screening is free of charge and open to the public.
 Please bring a valid USC ID or print out of your reservation confirmation, which will automatically be sent to your e-mail account upon successfully making an RSVP through this website.
-Doors will open at 6:30 P.M.
+Doors will open at 4:30 P.M.

 All SCA screenings are OVERBOOKED to ensure seating capacity in the theater, therefore seating is not guaranteed based on RSVPs.
 The RSVP list will be checked in on a first-come, first-served basis until the theater is full.
 Once the theater has reached capacity, we will no longer be able to admit guests, regardless of RSVP status.

 The USC School of Cinematic Arts is located at 900 W. 34th St., Los Angeles, CA 90007.
-Parking passes may be purchased for $12.00 at USC Entrance Gate #5, located at the intersection of W. Jefferson Blvd. & McClintock Ave.
-We recommend Parking Structure D, at the far end of 34th Street.
-Metered street parking is also available along Jefferson Blvd.
+Parking passes may be purchased for $12.00 at the USC Royal Street Entrance, located at the intersection of W. Jefferson Blvd. & Royal Street.
+We recommend the USC Royal Street Structure, at the far end of 34th Street.
+Limited street parking is also available along Jefferson Blvd.